donovaly/OpenSlides/README.rst

 Installation
 ============

-1. Installation on GNU/Linux or Mac OS XI
+1. Installation on GNU/Linux or Mac OS X
 ----------------------------------------

 a.
 Check requirements